Net-Base FAQ

 View Multiplatform with Delphi in detail

-Do you develop both REST servers and Windows and Linux services?
+Do you develop both REST-servers and Windows- and Linux-services?

 Read the topic in detail

-View Services, REST servers & portals in detail
+View Services, REST-Servers & Portals in detail

 Integration

-Can existing interfaces and data flows be renewed without a big bang?
+Can existing interfaces and data flows be renewed without a Big Bang?

 Read the topic in detail

-View Interfaces, data flows & platform goals in detail
+View interfaces, data flows & platform goals in detail

 Delphi

-Delphi for specialist applications
+Delphi for enterprise applications

-Is Delphi only interesting for legacy modernization?
+Is Delphi only relevant for legacy modernization?

 Where are the limits of Delphi?